 PRISM2 is a research centre at the University of Birmingham, with expertise in the modelling of materials, manufacturing and design for high technology applications in the aerospace and power generation sectors.
 It is located in the Interdisciplinary Research Centre (IRC) on the University of Birmingham’s Edgbaston campus.
-There are strong links with the Manufacturing Technology Centre (MTC) based at Ansty Park, Coventry.
-Click here for more information on researchers involved in PRISM2.
+There are strong links with the Manufacturing Technology Centre (MTC) and High Temperature Research Centre (HTRC) based at Ansty Park, Coventry.